jang-3/ID_S10256072B_AngCherLekJoseph_Assg02/README.md

 Thus far, the website works fine on Chrome, Safari, Microsoft Edge, Brave, and Opera browsers.
 The website resizes nicely on mobile, with shifting elements and resizing them to maintain a clean feel.

 ### Problems
-RestDB often will limit access for multiple hours if you call it too many times (you can access it again around 6-7 pm SGT so time of limited access varies)
+- RestDB often will limit access for multiple hours if you call it too many times (you can access it again around 6-7 pm SGT so time of limited access varies)
+- Due to issues of syncing a local computer file system with github, and the fact that making live a repository sends too many API requests to RestDB, I have resorted to more frequent commits in order to test out database-related issues and some commits may not have very detailed names.

 ### Individual Contributions and roles
 #### Roles
-Joseph — Front end developer, Back end developer, Brand Designer Jaykin — Front end developer
+- Joseph — Front end developer, Back end developer, Brand Designer
+- Jaykin — Front end developer

 #### Contributions
 Joseph — Everything* that you see is done by me.
 This includes: